MWA Active Crossed-Dipole Antenna (used in the Murchison Widefield Array)

 If you are interested in ordering the MWA crossed-dipole antenna described below, click here.

 The MWA active crossed-dipole antenna is a receive-only antenna with a design frequency range of 80 to 300 MHz.
 It complements the LWA active crossed-dipole antenna described here.
-Some of the original design documents for the MWA antenna system are available here.
+Some of the original design documents for the MWA antenna system are available on request.

 The MWA antenna is a vertically oriented bow-tie design with elements that consist of triangular wings or blades as shown immediately below.
 The antenna central hub contains a dual low noise amplifier (LNA) assembly.
-Each LNA is powered through its coaxial cable by a bias-tee arrangement.
+Each LNA is powered by 5 Vdc through its coaxial cable and a bias-tee arrangement.

 In the Murchison Widefield Array, "Tiles" consisting of sixteen crossed-dipole antennas are installed on a ground screen and connected to a beam forming assembly (shown in foreground below).
 With the beamformer, the antennas may be steered up to 30 degrees from vertical.
 We have a limited supply of the beamformer hardware but cannot supply and do not support the software for controlling it.